praparn/kubernetes_202104/WorkShop_2.10_Monitor/prometheus-operator/Documentation/user-guides/getting-started.md

 ## Include ServiceMonitors

-Finally, a Prometheus object defines the `serviceMonitorSelector` to specify which ServiceMonitors should be included.
+A Prometheus object defines the `serviceMonitorSelector` to specify which ServiceMonitors should be included.
 Above the label `team: frontend` was specified, so that's what the Prometheus object selects by.

-[embedmd]:# (../../example/user-guides/getting-started/prometheus.yaml)
+[embedmd]:# (../../example/user-guides/getting-started/prometheus-service-monitor.yaml)
 ```yaml
 apiVersion: monitoring.coreos.com/v1
 kind: Prometheus